Los Angeles Wrongful Death Attorneys

 During my time as a law clerk and assistant, I learned the special measures in how to conduct discovery, gather evidence, oppose, and propound motions.
 But most of all, I became a superior legal researcher.
 I am one of these old school lawyers who were around before the days of Westlaw and LexisNexis.
 Most of all, I still love going to the Downtown LA Law Library and doing my legal research, starting with the pocket part and working my way into the appellate and Supreme Court holdings.
 So basically, I still hang out with the paupers, pro per litigants, and less funded legal researchers.

 Having worked for the City of LA, I learned about homicide and murder and criminal law and motion.
 Now, as a civil personal injury lawyer, I represent victims of crimes and help them sue for wrongful death in Los Angeles courts across the County.
-And for over 15 years, the wrongful death attorneys at Ehline Law Firm Personal Injury Attorneys, APLC have helped Los Angeles families, and neighboring Southern California located rebuild their lives after losing a cherished loved one.
+And for over 15 years, the wrongful death attorneys at Ehline Law Firm Personal Injury Attorneys, APLC have helped Los Angeles families and neighboring Southern California located rebuild their lives after losing a cherished loved one.

 With me leading the way, my firm can sympathetically help determine if someone's failure to act or wrongful action caused your loss.
 While you recover, we do a bottom-up investigation of the facts surrounding the death.
 Also, our staff and experts can help tally up and classify your financial and other losses.
 Also, we will deal with all the legal papers.
 And we act to shield you from snooping insurance adjusters and private eyes during these stressful, sensitive, and emotionally charged times.

 Last but not least, we will work hard to settle the case out of court so you can deal with self-reflection and healing.
-My promise to you is that if you can't settle, we will take your case to trial.
+My promise to you is that if you can't resolve, we will take your case to trial.
 We prepare our cases so well; I am confident a jury will agree that the defendant's wrongful actions or inactions were what killed your baby, spouse, or civil partner.
 And because of this, the jury will decide what your financial and emotional losses are from the defendant's acts leading to the negligent killing.

 How Ehline Law Firm Helps With Wrongful Death Claims in LA.